 The Sileno is easy to program though using the keypad, with step-by-step instructions to follow and answer, but it’s even easier using ‘Smart Connectivity’ via Gardena’s app.
 It takes just a few minutes to set up and saves you from bending over the mower’s keypad- it’s so simple!

 Changing the height of the cut (4no) can also be done on top of the mower by turning the rotary dial.

-It leaves a clean finish and has a 9in (22cm) cutting width, but it does leave ‘wider’ edges than other models which need to be trimmed by hand yourself.
-If your lawn has an incline the unit can handle slopes up 19° (35%) and fit through narrow passageways of about 24in (60cm).
+It leaves a clean finish and has a 9in (22cm) cutting width, but it does leave ‘wider’ edges than other models which need to be trimmed by hand.
+If your lawn has an incline the unit can handle slopes up to 19° (35%) and fit through narrow passageways of about 24in (60cm).

 The Sileno is an intelligent lawnmower with a ‘sensor control function’ that adjusts cutting according to the rate of grass growth.
 The ‘spiral mowing’ function allows it to cut clumps of lush grass, such as under a garden trampoline or around trees without leaving any uncut areas in its wake.

 For security, there are ‘lift sensors’ and PIN code operation along with an alarm system for added protection against theft.